aquiseb/graphql-go-auth/README.md

 # 5- visit localhost:8080
 ```
 Then you can enter this in GraphiQL.
 Make sure your google client id and key are correct in global.json.
+The mutation will return the URL to which you should redirect.
+But that URL can also be passed in the Header
 ```graphql
 mutation {
   triggerOauth(input: {